Crimson Desert: How to Solve Abyss Challenges – Axiom Force Guide

 Advertisement

-Skybridges appear to be the movement gate inside many Abysses.
-The logic is simple once you see it: the room is split, the path is missing, and the missing path is created by correctly aligning an energy source.
-In most early examples, you do this by grabbing a blue-glowing pillar with Axiom Force and turning it until the system registers the correct orientation.
+Skybridges are the traversal gate inside many Abysses.
+The room is split, the path is missing, and you create the missing path by aligning an energy source — usually by grabbing a blue pillar with Axiom Force and turning it until the system registers the correct orientation.
+The moment the bridge appears, the room has accepted your input.
+Cross it instead of continuing to rotate the mechanism.

-On both PC and console, the logic is the same even if the input prompt differs.
-Use your bound Axiom Force action, manipulate the pillar deliberately, then stop and verify the room changed state before you cross.
-Rushing across before confirming activation can waste time if the bridge is incomplete or the room expects a second aligned object.
+On both PC and console the logic is identical; only the prompt differs.
+Use your Axiom Force input, manipulate the object deliberately, then stop and confirm the room reacted before moving on.

 • Find the inactive bridge or blocked traversal point.

-• Locate any blue-glowing pillar that could power it.
+• Locate the blue-glowing pillar that could power it.

 • Locate the movable core or cube.